 About StreamScapes

-With 2025 marking our 37th year, thousands of participants across Ireland, both north and south, have taken part in hands-on field experiences and compelling lessons.
+Over the years, thousands of participants across Ireland, both north and south, have taken part in hands-on field experiences and compelling lessons.
 These initiatives have revealed the bounty of natural wonders surrounding us and highlighted how each of us can play a role in their conservation.

-Over the years, StreamScapes has developed an ethos and method that have set the standard for public engagement in water and wildlife awareness activities, supporting the goals of the European Water Framework Directive and the Habitats Directive.
+StreamScapes has developed an ethos and method that have set the standard for public engagement in water and wildlife awareness activities, supporting the goals of the European Water Framework Directive and the Habitats Directive.

 If you wish to access StreamScapes books, resources, or our award-winning Outreach Programme, please contact us at info@streamscapes.ie